-— use sanitizers to scrub input for sensitive programs.
-Ensure that sanitizers work properly;
+— use sanitizers to scrub input for sensitive programs and ensure that sanitizers work properly;

-NOTE 1 For example, a sanitizer can remove “.” or “..” at a string beginning, but not in the middle of a valid file system address.
+NOTE 1 For example, a sanitizer can remove “.”
+Or “..” at a string beginning, but not in the middle of a valid file system address.

-— compare multiple attributes of the file to improve the likelihood that the file is the expected one;
+— compare multiple attributes of the file requested to improve the likelihood that the file is the expected one;

 NOTE 2 Files can often be identified by other attributes in addition to the file name, for example, by comparing file ownership or creation time.
 Information regarding a file that has been created and closed can be stored and then used later to validate the identity of the file when it is reopened.